 The Wedding (In New Delhi)

 Our trip looks like this: We fly into the Delhi airport, sleep for a few hours at the hotel, then leave mid-morning for Agra.
 There we spend one night in a hostel along the garden, and visit the Taj Mahal in the morning, at sunrise.
 We spend the afternoon in the city, and from there we leave for Jaipur, the Pink City, for three days, and then travel back to Delhi for the wedding of an old college friend and the former roommate of my sister.
 The flight to Delhi is 14 hours from Vancouver.
 We take the train through the countryside, from one city to the next.

 The colors of the Chandni Chowk market might help illustrate the flash that comes from those first moments.
 Or the handmade goods spilling from shelves.
 Selling, changing hands.
-Or the Khari Baoli spice market, the endless colors and smells that serve both as “must-see” destinations for visitors and a functional role in daily life.
+Or the Khari Baoli spice market, the endless colors and smells that serve both as “must-see” destinations for visitors and a functional role in daily life of locals.